Six Candidates, Three Hometown Names: A Lodi Guide to the 9th Assembly District Primary

 Matthew Adams Democrat Woodbridge Substitute teacher; community organizer; Lodi High alumnus First run for office

-Michael Perez Democrat Waterford Water treatment operator First run for office
+Perez (first name pending verification) Democrat Waterford Water treatment operator First run for office

 The Lodi-area three